sumcoinlabs/sumcoin/README.md

+# Sumcoin is NOT an OPEN Source Coin
+If you have questions and wish to license, you should contact us at the email below for commercial uses

 ### !!
 NOTICE TO ANY EXCHANGE OR DEVELOPERS ETC -  THIS COIN IS INDEX BASED AND YOU SHOULD CONTACT US WITH QUESTIONS!!